 Key Differences Between WordPress and Squarespace

 Let us discuss some of the major differences between WordPress and Squarespace:

-- WordPress has thousands of template, plugins, and themes available whereas numbers of theme, plugins, and template available with Squarespace are limited as compared to WordPress.
+- WordPress has thousands of templates, plugins, and themes available, whereas numbers of theme, plugins, and template available with Squarespace are limited compared to WordPress.

-- WordPress is a highly flexible and extensible platform because one can modify the code to create almost anything whereas Squarespace provides the little space for flexibility since it a close-knit community.
+- WordPress is a highly flexible and extensible platform because one can modify the code to create almost anything, whereas Squarespace provides little space for flexibility since it a close-knit community.

-- Quality of tools available with WordPress can be terrible or great since its community is so large whereas Squarespace tools are high quality and fully integrated into their website builder since it is a paid tool.
+- The quality of tools available with WordPress can be terrible or great since its community is so large, whereas Squarespace tools are high quality and fully integrated into their website builder since it is a paid tool.

-- WordPress comes with built-in tools to export all data easily including plugins, themes, whereas Squarespace has a limited export feature, with an only certain parts of the content, can be exported to an XML file.
+- WordPress comes with built-in tools to export all data easily, including plugins, themes, whereas Squarespace has a limited export feature, with only certain parts of the content, can be exported to an XML file.

 WordPress and Squarespace Comparison Table

 Let’s look at the top comparison between WordPress and Squarespace below:

 |Ease of use||Offers beginner a lot of choices, hence can be confusing at first||It fares a little better than WordPress for absolute beginners|